andreyshuster/flipper-knowledgebase/README.md

 ## Pull Requests welcomed and encouraged
 If youd like to become a permanent collaborator DM Equip#1515 on discord with your associated GitHub information :)

+**Please make sure any info docs added are in markdown format and file extension so they can be viewed natively in github**

 | [Flipper Store](https://shop.flipperzero.one/) | [Flipper Discord](https://discord.gg/rTCJjgy9J7) | [Flipper Firmware](https://github.com/flipperdevices/flipperzero-firmware) |